Axinmaral/py-checkfiletype/README.md

 # py-checkfiletype
-a light tools for file or directory check
+a light tools for check whether file's extend name is their orignal name

 you can run it on Windows Mac or Linux, but first, you need a Python environment on your PC, run it with "python xxxx.py" or use our shell terminal execute xxx.exe